Bingurrr/Bingurrr/README.md

 ---

 ## 🚀 Activities
+- **World Solar Challenge 2025 – SNU Solo Team**
+  Strategy Team Member
+  Participating in the global solar car race representing Seoul National University.
+In charge of real-time telemetry, route optimization, and energy management strategies for a solar-powered vehicle.

 - **UCI Internship – Platoon of Autonomous Vehicles**
   University of California, Irvine (2022.01.03 ~ 2022.02.25)
   Participated in a research internship focused on multi-vehicle platooning and autonomous vehicle control strategies using simulation environments and sensor data fusion.